loichantw/fisheye/README.md

-# fisheye-warping
+## fisheye-warping
-Spherical Projection Image Warping
+# Spherical Projection Image Warping

-The provided code implements a spherical projection image warping algorithm.
-It takes an input image and parameters for offsets (x, y) and a focal length (f).
-Each pixel in the input image is projected onto a sphere, with the pixel's distance from the image center determining the angle of projection (theta), and the direction from the center determining the azimuthal angle (phi).
-The pixel is then mapped to a new location in the output image based on these angles and the focal length, creating a warped effect.
-The algorithm returns the warped image and a version cropped to the original image size.
+This repository contains a Python implementation of a spherical projection image warping algorithm, which is a useful tool for warping fisheye images.
+The code takes an input image and parameters for offsets and a focal length, and applies a spherical projection to warp the image.

+# Usage
+The main function is warp(img, x=0, y=0, f=100), where:

+img is the input image (a numpy array). x and y are offsets applied to the image (default is 0). f is the focal length that controls the intensity of the warping effect (default is 100).
+The function returns the warped image and a version cropped to the original image size.
+# Example
+'''
+import cv2
+img = cv2.imread('input.jpg')
+warped_img, cropped_img = warp(img, x=10, y=10, f=100)
+cv2.imwrite('warped.jpg', warped_img)
+cv2.imwrite('cropped.jpg', cropped_img)
+'''
+# Citation
+If you use this code in your research, please cite the following papers:

+Y.-H. Huang and H. H. Chen, “Deep face recognition for dim images,” Pattern Recognition, vol. 126, https://doi.org/10.1016/j.patcog.2022.108580, Feb.
+2022
+I-C. Lo, K.-T. Shih, and H. H. Chen, “Efficient and accurate stitching for 360° dual-fisheye images and videos,” IEEE Trans.
+Image Process., vol. 31, pp. 251-262, DOI: 10.1109/TIP.20, Jan.
+2022
+Y.-C. Lo, C.-C. Huang, Y.-F. Tsai, I-C. Lo, A.-Y. Wu, and H. H. Chen, “Face recognition for fisheye images,” in Proc.
+IEEE Int.
+Conf.
+Image Process., pp. 146-150, Oct.
+2022

+# License
+This project is licensed under the terms of the MIT license.